BorisPlaton/localstack-example/README.md

 The response shows the same string that you've specified for the document under `key`.

-Here is a diagram of the flow, how it works:
+Here is a diagram of the flow, and how it works:
 ![4.png](./img/4.png)

 ### Customers

-The next part of the application is focused on customers management and storing them in the database.
+The next part of the application is focused on customer management and storing them in the database.

-Let's create a new customer, by executing this command:
+Let's create a new customer by executing this command:
 ```shell
 $ curl -X POST -H "Content-Type: application/json" -d '{"first_name": "John", "last_name": "Wick"}' https://rkxhafng0t.execute-api.localhost.localstack.cloud:4566/local/customer/
 null